CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 ## G-Buffer Implementation

-Our **G-buffer** stores essential per-fragment data during the geometry pass to support **clustered deferred shading**.
+G-buffer stores essential per-fragment data during the geometry pass to support **clustered deferred shading**.
 Specifically, we write the following to the G-buffer:

 - `rgba8unorm`: Encodes **albedo** (diffuse color).
 - `rg16snorm`: Packs the **normal vector** using octahedral encoding.